-We detected 194 customers using Uptime.com and 2 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (29%) and the most common company size is 11-50 employees (40%).
-Our methodology involves discovering internal subdomains and certificate transparency logs.
+We detected 203 companies using Uptime.com and 8 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (29%) and the most common company size is 11-50 employees (39%).
+We find new customers by discovering internal subdomains and certificate transparency logs.

 🔧 What other technologies do Uptime.com customers also use?